 Personal injury lawsuits can provide a solution to this as well.
 If you succeed with legal action, the at-fault party may be required to pay a percentage of your lost earnings for the duration of your disability.

-You should note that, if your injury came about because of work, you should be entitled to workers’ compensation benefits.
-However, as we’ll discuss later in this post, securing these benefits isn’t always straightforward.
+You should note that if your injury came about because of work, you should be entitled to workers’ compensation benefits.
+However, as discussed later in this post, securing these benefits isn’t always straightforward.

 Physical injuries aren’t the only potential source of compensation in personal injury cases.
 If you suffer damage to your property (such as your car, your home, or another valuable item), you’re entitled to pursue a payout for this as well.